aleixop/clean_amplicon_datasets/README.md

                     [default: merged_seqtab.rds]
 ```

-Then, the obtained seqtab is clustered again to collapse identical sequences by the script `cluster_seqtab.R`.
+Then, the obtained seqtab is clustered again to collapse identical sequences by the script `cluster_seqtab.R` and the final seqtab is obtained.

 ## Output explained

-All results are stored in `results/`.
-For each dataset, a subdirectory is created in `results/datasets/`.
-Inside the dataset directory, directories for each cleaning step are also created.
-Inside each step directory, the filtered seqtab from that specific step and a list of the removed sequences are written.
-Additionally, for the clustering step a file with clusters is created; and for the chimera removal step, a file with chimeras is also written.
-Inside the root directory of each dataset, the final filtered seqtab, all removed sequences in all steps and a report of the the process (ASVs and reads removed in each step) are given.

-When working with more than one dataset, a directory `results/final` is created.
-There, the final clustered seqtab, the clusters file and an overall report are written.

 Here is an example of the output generated with the test data provided in `data/input/`: